Nobel Prize effect: Nobel disease

 Nobel disease is a hypothesized affliction that results in certain Nobel Prize laureates embracing strange or scientifically unsound ideas, usually later in life.
 It has been argued that the effect results, in part, from a tendency for Nobel laureates to feel empowered by the award to speak on topics outside their specific area of expertise combined with a tendency for Nobel laureates to be the kinds of scientists who think in unconventional ways.

 1976 Nobel laureate Milton Friedman said in a brief talk during the banquet (not during his formal Nobel lecture) that, "Someday we badly need an antidote for both the inflated attention granted a Nobel laureate in areas outside his competence and the inflated ego each of us is in danger of acquiring.
 My own field suggest one obvious antidote: competition through the establishment of many more awards.
 But a product that has been so successful [the Nobel Prize] is not easy to replace.
 Hence, I suspect that our inflated egos are safe for a good time to come."

 Nobel Peace Prize

 In addition to the life-changing effects of receiving a Nobel prize, an alternative meaning exists for the Nobel effect in the context of the Nobel Peace Prize.
 In this context, legal scholars have argued whether Nobel Peace Prize laureates have, as a result of receiving the Prize, influenced the shaping of new norms in international law and international relations, and suggesting that the Peace Prize can be a significant factor in encouraging peacemaking among individuals worldwide.

 Longevity

-An analysis of birth data on 19th century science Nobel Prize laureates estimated that receiving the Nobel Prize correlated with one or two years of additional longevity for the recipient, compared to being merely nominated for the prize.
+An analysis of science Nobel Prize laureates born in the 19th century estimated that receiving the Nobel Prize correlated with one or two years of additional longevity for the recipient, compared to being merely nominated for the prize.